Markson-bit/Info/README.md

 - 👋 Hi, I’m @HoriZoooN
 - 👀 I’m interested in coding, playing games, gamedev.
-- 🌱 I’m currently learning basics of C# and python.
+- 🌱 I’m currently learning basics of C++, C# and python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...